 Introduction

 Bilateral symmetry is one of the most widespread morphological characters in animals.
 Yet, even animals with a well-defined bilaterally symmetrical body plan (e.g. most Bilaterians) are not strictly symmetrical, since many structures such as internal organs are asymmetrical or even unilateral (Babcock, 2005; Palmer, 1996; Van Valen, 1962).
 The breaking of symmetry can however take many other forms, sometimes less evident, and with different biological implications (Klingenberg, 2022; Palmer, 1994; Van Valen, 1962).
 For example, shape differences between left and right sides can be subtle, requiring precise quantitative measurements to be detected.
 Among the more subtle asymmetry types, fluctuating asymmetry (FA) is arguably the best studied, mostly as an assumed proxy for developmental instability, relating to intrinsic or extrinsic stresses on organisms (Benítez et al., 2020; Graham et al., 1994; Klingenberg, 2022; Møller, 1990; Palmer, 1994; Savriama et al., 2016; Van Valen, 1962).
-When studying fluctuating asymmetry, it is assumed that symmetry is the norm and the target phenotype to achieve (Hansen et al., 2006), and that “stressors”, such as random mutations, lead to small left-right differences, the distribution of which should be normal and centered on 0 (i.e. on perfect symmetry) at the population level (Palmer, 1994).
+When studying fluctuating asymmetry, it is assumed that symmetry is the norm and the target phenotype to achieve (Hansen et al., 2006), and that “stressors”, such as random mutations or environmental conditions, lead to small left-right differences, the distribution of which should be normal and centered on 0 (i.e. on perfect symmetry) at the population level (Palmer, 1994).
 Subtle asymmetry types also include directional asymmetry (DA) and antisymmetry, in which a symmetrical phenotype is not the norm, with the left-right differences being of consistent direction in the case of directional asymmetry, leading to a normal distribution not centered on 0, or of random direction in antisymmetry, leading to a platykurtic or bimodal distribution of differences.
-Directional asymmetry and antisymmetry are also found, and generally characteristic, for conspicuous asymmetries (Palmer, 2004).
+Directional asymmetry and antisymmetry are also found, and are characteristic, for conspicuous asymmetries, which are cases of asymmetry readily visible upon observation (Palmer, 2004).
 In this case again, a symmetric phenotype is not the norm, and the target phenotype is visibly different between left and right sides.

 Because directional asymmetry and antisymmetry entail systematic differences between sides, they are generally considered to be inherited, and sometimes to be adaptive (Palmer, 2004).
 The latter point, however, is dependent on whether subtle or conspicuous asymmetries are studied.
 For example, subtle directional asymmetries in insect wings have been repeatedly demonstrated, but may be of little adaptive significance, due to limited functional consequences (Klingenberg et al., 1998; Pélabon & Hansen, 2008; Pither & Taylor, 2000).
-On the other hand, conspicuous directional asymmetry in the skull of whales has been argued to be related to feeding or biosonar function (Churchill et al., 2019; del Castillo et al., 2016; Huggenberger et al., 2017; Laeta et al., 2023; Lanzetti et al., 2022; Macleod et al., 2007); extreme conspicuous directional asymmetry in the skulls of flatfishes relates to their benthic ecology (Evans et al., 2021); conspicuous antisymmetry in many Crustacean appendages has been related to divergent left and right functions (Govind, 1989; Govind & Blundon, 1985; Levinton, 2016; Pratt & Mclain, 2002); and in humans and mice, the mirroring of internal organs, or situs inversus, is mostly problematic when only some of the organs are concerned, while complete situs inversus entails health defects (Palmer, 2004).
+On the other hand, conspicuous directional asymmetry in the skull of toothed whales has been argued to be related to feeding or biosonar function (Churchill et al., 2019; del Castillo et al., 2016; Huggenberger et al., 2017; Laeta et al., 2023; Lanzetti et al., 2022; Macleod et al., 2007); extreme conspicuous directional asymmetry in the skulls of flatfishes relates to their benthic ecology (Evans et al., 2021); conspicuous antisymmetry in many Crustacean appendages has been related to divergent left and right functions (Govind, 1989; Govind & Blundon, 1985; Levinton, 2016; Pratt & Mclain, 2002); and in humans and mice, the mirroring of internal organs, or situs inversus, is mostly problematic when only some of the organs are concerned, while complete situs inversus entails no major health defects (Palmer, 2004).